Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 - [*The Explorer*](#the-explorer)
 - [*The Operator*](#the-operator)

 Although a balanced group of characters keeps things diverse, by no means should the archetypes limit your choices.
-A group of five entertainers can be just as fun as a mix of roles.

 Furthermore, your character doesn’t have to be a human, and often the best companions aren’t!
-Whether you are a detective robot or a snowy white dog, you'll fit right in.

 ### Description